cincheo/jsweet/doc/jsweet-language-specifications.md

 }
 ```

 The above code shows an excerpt of the JSweet jQuery API.
-As we can notice, the $ function is annotated with `@Module(”jquery”)`.
+As we can notice, the $ function is annotated with `@Module("jquery")`.
 As a consequence, any call to this function will trigger the require of the `jquery` module.

 Note: the notion of manual require of a module may be available in future releases.
 However, automatic require is sufficient for most programmers and hides the complexity of having to require modules explicitly.
 It also brings the advantage of having the same code whether modules are used or not.